A new construction of subgroups of big mapping class groups: Surfaces from graphs and non-conjugate embeddings

 The above discussion demonstrates that $\familya$ is uncountable and proves the following lemma.

 \begin{lemma} Let $S$ be any surface in the uncountable collection $\familya$.
 Letting $G$ be the subgroup of $\mapS$ generated by the multipush maps $x_s$ on $S$ for $s\in T$, there exist countably many non-conjugate copies of $G$ in $\mapS$.
-If $\Gamma$ has a Cantor set of ends, then there are uncountably many non-conjugate copies of $G$ in $\mapS$. \end{lemma}
+If the end space of $\Gamma$ contains a Cantor set, then there are uncountably many non-conjugate copies of $G$ in $\mapS$. \end{lemma}